FirmoDaniel/A-Better-Puppers/README.md

 #### Manual Testing
 * Guides / Forms are found on both the Excercise Guide page and the Feeding Guide page.
     * Exercise Guide
-        * The Gender, and Neutered inputs are optional, though both create gender based messages when selected.
+        * The Gender, and Neutered inputs are optional, though both create response based messages when selected.
         * For Example 'Oh who's a good boy !' if male is selected.
-(Text color changes via Add,Class methods based on gender)
+(Text colour changes via AddClass methods based on gender)
         * A selected Gender also shows a hidden input requesting the pet's name.
 Once populated the following questions are populated with the inputted name.
-        * If a Neutered option is selected it creates two messages (colored again depending on selection)
+        * If a Neutered option is selected it creates two messages (coloured again depending on selection)
         * The first appears under the Neutered option.
 The second appears only once a weight option is selected.
         * The weight input is required for any output in the final line.
 Upon selection it populates the final output with a custom response based on input in the form of minutes per day.
         * Resseting Gender and Neutered to the 'make selection' options removes generated messages and the name option input box, but does not clear any previously inputted name.
-        * Bug: although the name option box is marked for 'text' it is accepting numbers inputted by the user.
         * The Neutered option also influences the Final output by reducing the minutes needed by 10%.
-A message further conveys this ot the user.
+A message further conveys this to the user.
     * Feeding Guide
         * As with the excercise guide both Gender and Neutered options are not required for calculations, but both create custom messages, while only gender may influence the final output by 10% up or down.
         * Upon gender selction a new input is shown which requests the pet's name, this input is then used to customise the following questions.
-        * The weight option is required for Daily Protein needs output to user.
+        * The weight option is required for the Daily Protein needs output to user.
         * Food bag size, and current protein range, as well as weight, are both required to populate the Final output.
-        * populating just bag size, or just protein range, or both will not generate any output.
+        * Populating just bag size, or just protein range, or both will not generate any output.
 A weight selection is needed.
-        * populating a weight selction, and either bag size OR protein range will not generate a final output.
+        * Populating a weight selction, and either bag size OR protein range will not generate a final output.
     * Given the small number of options on both guides there are no prompts to users to populate all selections.

 ### Responsiveness